-“I don’t want to deal with this crap anymore” can be a powerful motivator to challenge ourselves and find jobs that better fit who we are, but we should be careful.
-Our dream jobs, passions, and callings are all going to involve their weekly allotments of nonsense and drudgery too.
+“I don’t want to deal with this crap anymore,” can be a powerful motivator to challenge ourselves and find jobs that better fit who we are, but we should be careful.
+Our dream jobs, passions, and callings are all going to involve their weekly doses of nonsense and drudgery too.
 What kinds of nonsense and drudgery are you more willing to put up with, and what sacrifices are you more inclined to make?

 Here’s a story about my least favourite flavour of nonsense and drudgery: difficult conversations.
-One of my more recent corporate jobs involved regulatory monitoring of a company’s independent contractor sales agents.
+One of my last corporate jobs involved regulatory monitoring of a company’s independent contractor sales agents.
 I kept an eye on transactions and had to reach out to the agents when something looked odd.
 Their primary role was to make sales and keep existing customers happy.
 Sometimes, the things I needed to verify or put a stop to would get in the way of a sale they were closing, or risk straining a relationship with one of their customers.

 NIGHTCLUBS: THAT’S WHERE ALL THE RATIONAL, FAIR-MINDED PEOPLE MUST BE